PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 section.
 In this project, I decided not to apply any pre-trained and optimized model from the tutorials but take a closer look at the YOLO (You Only Look Once) algorithm.

-Although, [GitHub](https://github.com/dusty-nv/jetson-inference) is the best place to familiarize users with the coding on Jetson
+Although, [GitHub](https://github.com/dusty-nv/jetson-inference) is the best place to familiarize users with coding on Jetson Nano.
-Nano.
 Image shown below presents a Jetson Nano device.